amlcloud/screensrv/README.md

   returns the list of JSON objects containing meta info about all sanction lists available on the system.

 GetSanctionListEntities
-  returns the list of items (in JSON) of the sanction list.
+  returns the list of items (in JSON) of the specified sanction list.
+  input: Id of sanction list.

 ScreenName
   returns screening results based on the fuzzy search matching on the entire index (all sanctions lists) with the given precision.
 If precision is 1 it will return only exactly matching records.